Robin Sloan

 A few weeks ago, Kathryn and I took the train from Oakland to Chicago, one (long) leg of a cross-country trip.
 It was terrific: not because Amtrak is terrific, but because even America’s infrastructural negligence cannot defeat the inherent pleasure of train travel.
 “If you strike me down, I shall become more powerful than you can possibly imagine … ”

 This was our first two-night train ride.
-We packed all of our own food, an XL picnic; we downloaded episodes of Star Trek: Voyager for offline viewing; we brought books.
+We packed our own food, an XL picnic; we downloaded episodes of Star Trek: Voyager for offline viewing; we brought books.

 Along the way, as the astonishing American West unfurled itself outside the window of our neat roomette, I read — perversely? — The Making of the British Landscape by Nicholas Crane.
 Mine was a used copy, a very fat paperback, and I was totally engrossed by the book’s inside-out history, which places the vicissitudes of war and politics offstage, only discussing them to the degree they influence the physical landscape.
 Nicholas Crane’s timeline runs from the Ice Age to the present, and he gives every era its due.
 Highly recommended.